orbs-network/orbs-spec/behaviors/flows/call-method.md

 ## Assumptions for successful flow

-* `ConsensusContext` is synchronized to somewhat latest block.
+* `BlockStorage` is synchronized to somewhat latest block.

 ## Flow

 * `ClientSdk` sends request to `PublicApi`.

-* `PublicApi` of receiving node:
+* `PublicApi` of gateway node:
-  * Retains session info so the response will eventually arrive to this client.
-  * Performs inexpensive checks on the call.
-  * Prepares a batch of some calls for execution.
-  * Marks the batch with the latest block height by calling `ConsensusContext.GetTopBlockHeight`.
+  * Gets the block height for the call from `BlockStorage`.
-  * Sends the transactions for execution by calling `VirtualMachine.CallContract`.
+  * Sends the call for execution in `VirtualMachine`.

-* `VirtualMachine` of receiving node:
+  * `VirtualMachine` of gateway node:
-  * Checks the sender signature.
     * Executes the smart contract on the relevant `Processor`.
-  * Reads relevant state for execution from `StateStorage` or `CrosschainConnector`.
+    * Depending on contract code may reads state from `StateStorage` or `CrosschainConnector`.
-  * Returns the batch results to `PublicApi`.

-* `PublicApi` of receiving node responds to the client.
+  * Responds to the client.

-## Flow diagram

-TODO